USPS Shipping Options: What They Mean to Your Jewelry Business

 Ask yourself, "How quickly do I need this delivered?"
 This will help you determine if you absolutely need to utilize Priority Mail Express.

 Knowing where you're shipping to will also aid in your decision.
-If you can wait an extra few days, always opt for Priority Mail or First-Class Mail with Registered Mail service added.
+If you can wait an extra few days, opting for Priority Mail or First-Class Mail with Registered Mail service added can give you extra peace of mind.

 Lastly, the type of packaging option you choose will help protect your package beyond insurance for shipping jewelry.